splynx/docs/files/en/customer_management/customer_documents/customer_documents.md

 Customer documents
 ==========

-As a company with many customers, you've probably found that keeping physical copies of all the contracts and agreements for each customer in files and folders, in boxes and closets is inefficient and impractical which often leads to confusion in business.
-You don't have to worry about it anymore, we've digitized this much-needed form of record keeping.
+In Splynx, it is possible to keep all contracts and agreements for each customer in a digitalized form.

-Our **Documents** section allows you to upload documents in any format, providing a secure, neat and easy to manage way to store customer documents.
-What's more, in *Documents* section it is possible to generate a document according to the templates created for it.
+In the **Documents** section, you can upload documents in any format, offering a secure, organized, and easily manageable way to store customer documents.
+Additionally, you can generate documents based on predefined templates.

 ![Documents](documents.png)

-### How to upload a document to Splynx
+## How to upload a document

-**To upload a document to Splynx** click on ``Upload`` button at the top right corner of the table and a pop-up window **Upload file** will appear.
-In this window you can specify a **Title** of the document, a short **Description** (optional) and choose whether this document will be **Visible to customer** on their [Portal](customer_portal/customer_portal.md) or only available for the administrator.
-Then, click on ``Browse`` and choose the document to upload.
+To upload a document to Splynx, follow these steps:

+1. Click the `Upload` button located at the top right corner of the table.
+A pop-up window titled **Upload file** will appear.

+2. In this window, you can specify a **Title** for the document and provide a short **Description** (optional).

+3. Choose whether this document will be **Visible to customer** on their [Portal](customer_portal/customer_portal.md) or if it should be available only for the administrator.

+4. Click on ``Browse`` to select the document you wish to upload.

 ![Upload file](upload_file.png)